How long a default stay on the credit file

 Default information can have a negative impact on an individual’s credit score and overall creditworthiness.
 It shows potential lenders that the borrower has previously failed to repay their debts on time.

-See also How long is 140 minutes
+See also How long to cook balmoral chicken

 How long a default stays on a credit file can vary depending on the country and credit reporting agency.
 In the UK, a default remains on a credit file for six years from the date it was recorded.
 Regardless of whether the default is paid off or settled, it will still be visible on the credit file.